oduvan/django-ucsvlog/README.rst

 Other configuration settings
 ============================

-List of all possible settings you can find in file `djucsvlog/settings.py <https://github.com/oduvan/django-ucsvlog/blob/master/djucsvlog/settings.py>`_
+List of all possible settings you can find in the file `djucsvlog/settings.py <https://github.com/oduvan/django-ucsvlog/blob/master/djucsvlog/settings.py>`_

 Line::

     get('PRINT',False)

-Means that with setting can be overriden in your settings.py file by UCSVLOG_PRINT setting.
+It means that this setting can be overriden in your settings.py file by UCSVLOG_PRINT setting.

 ==============
 Other packages